+'''

-mkfs -t vxfs -o nolargefiles special_device size
+mkfs -V vxfs -o nolargefiles -s size special_device

+'''

 The largefiles flag is persistent and stored on disk.

 Mounting a file system with large files

 If a mount succeeds and nolargefiles is specified, the file system cannot contain or create any large files.
 If a mount succeeds and largefiles is specified, the file system may contain and create large files.